Ben Cruachan and Stob Daimh

 Download our route guides and use offline with free GPS mapping

-Ben Cruachan is one of the finest Munros in the southern Highlands, its pointed peak towering above its rocky satellites giving great views.
-The ridge walk to Stob Daimh makes a great circuit around the Cruachan reservoir.
+Ben Cruachan is one of the finest Munros in the southern Highlands, with jagged peaks and fine rocky ridges as well as stunning views.
+The ridge walk to Stob Dàimh (misspelt Diamh on some OS maps) makes for a classic circuit around the Cruachan reservoir.

-Steep and rocky paths with a small section of easy scrambling.
-The descent is a grassy slope which can be boggy in the final sections.
+Steep and rocky paths with a little very easy scrambling.
+The descent can be boggy in the final sections.

-Train (Falls of Cruachan station summer only) and bus service to Ben Cruachan power station visitor centre.
+Train to Falls of Cruachan station (summer only), or bus service to Ben Cruachan power station visitor centre.

-There are 48 user reports for this walk - click to read.
+There are 86 reports from this walk - click to read them.